 Risk management and internal control framework

-Strategic risks endanger the realisation of TenneT's strategic objectives and goals.
-Strategic risks are managed by the Executive Board who evaluate risks as they develop as well as the level of control in place.
-A strategic risk assessment is performed annually.
-The strategic risk position is shared and discussed with the Supervisory Board and the Audit, Risk and Compliance Committee.
+SRM focusses on future events which may influence strategic objectives in positive or negative ways.
+The Executive Board evaluates the risks as they develop as well as the effectiveness of applicable mitigating actions.
+TenneT’s strategic risk position is shared and discussed with the Supervisory Board and the Audit, Risk and Compliance Committee.

 Risk & portfolio management

-The constraints are assessed according to the risk they pose to TenneT's business-value framework.
-Should the risk exceed a predefined level, a measure to a mitigate this risk is proposed and included in the investment portfolio.
-Mitigating measures are prioritised each year.
+Furthermore to strengthen the security of supply TenneT’s asset management uses condition monitoring and risk based assessments to plan maintenance and investments.
+Grid constraints are identified by analysing grid components and failures and by monitoring the necessary transport capacity.
+These constraints are assessed according to the risk they pose to TenneT’s objectives.
+Should the risk exceed a predefined level, a measure to mitigate this risk is proposed and included in our investment portfolio.

 To face challenges of the enormous investment portfolio and derived objectives around ten years ago TenneT started to implement project risk management, first with a focus on large projects.
 PRM aims at enhancing the chance of realising project goals on time, budget and quality.
 For all large projects, dedicated project risk managers review and manage risks together with project leads systematically within the quality and uniformity standards safeguarding by corporate risk management.

 Risk Management process is more and more integrated in day to day decision making processes.
 For example in management and board decision submissions, risks and alternatives have to be named and assessed.

 TenneT introduced Lean Management to work on the efficiency of processes.
 Those improvement projects follow the DMAIC steps.
 In the “Definition” phase as well as “Improve” phase risks have to be identified and assessed.
 Certified green belts and black belt ensure the quality.